Skip to main content

 Oregon State Flag An official website of the State of Oregon »

-Oregon Driver Manual - Section 4: Sharing the Road
+Oregon Driver Manual - Sharing the Road

 On This Page

 Drivers of passenger vehicles share the road with many other users.
 Pedestrians, bicyclists, motorcyclists, highway workers and persons using a mode of transportation such as a skateboard or scooter in a public way, crosswalk or shoulder of the highway are all vulnerable users of the road.
-These users of the road are vulnerable because they can be hard to see and may not have protection against injury in a crash.
+These users of the road are vulnerable because they can be hard to see and may not have protection against injury in a collision.
 While driving it is important to look for all types of road users.

 Pedestrians